 Flossing should be done more often than brushing.
-Ideally, you should floss after every meal.
-But it is most important to floss just before you go to bed.
+Ideally, you should floss at least once a day and the ideal time is right before you go to bed.

 Flossing Costs You [Almost] Nothing

-Regularly teeth cleaning at the dentists’ is also highly recommended.
+Regular teeth cleaning at the dentist is also highly recommended.
 With these oral hygiene practices, not only will you avoid gum disease and potentially life-threatening diseases, but you also save yourself the cost of professional dental care.
-If you want a look at a great water flosser then check out the Waterpik Aquarius.

 Answered: Why flossing is important and why it should be done every day